kdungs/adventofcode/2021/README.md

 limited time, I just want to write the quickest, ugliest Python code that gets the job done without spending too much time and / or thought on the exercises.
 I didn't even bother to set up any tooling for the project.

+I'm not proud of any of this :P